 For the second year, the Miami Heat coach Erik Spoelstra got 55% of the votes as the best NBA head coach this season.
 Head coach Monty Williams of the Phoenix Suns got 17%, followed by Utah’s Quin Snyder (14%) and San Antonio Spurs coach Gregg Popovich at 10%.
 Milwaukee Bucks coach Mike Budenholzer was also considered and got 3% of the votes.

 The general managers also voted on individual coaching aspects, which produced different results.
-The Suns’ head coach Monty Williams was voted as people’s best motivator/ manager, Jazz’s coach Quin Snyder voted to run the best offense and LA Clippers Coach Tyronn Lue voted for the best in-game adjustments.
+The Suns’ head coach Monty Williams was voted as people’s best motivator/ manager, the Jazz’s coach Quin Snyder voted to run the best offense and LA Clippers Coach Tyronn Lue voted for the best in-game adjustments.
 The New York Knicks’ coach Tom Thibodeau also ranked to operate the best defense.